AlienDuckPig/Obsidian/README.md

 <BR>

 #### Birthday tracker
-Birthday tracker and Create contact work together Birthday tracker relies on the YAML in the Create contact file Contacts files should be placed in a folder called People Birthday tracker will output birthdays coming up in the next month Birthday tracker is also included as part of the Daily Note
+Birthday tracker and Create contact work together.
+Birthday tracker relies on the YAML in the Create contact file.
+Contacts files should be placed in a folder called People.
+Birthday tracker will output birthdays coming up in the next month.
+Birthday tracker is also included as part of the Daily Note.

 <BR>